History of modern period domes: Commercial buildings

 Although iron production in France lagged behind Britain, the government was eager to foster the development of its domestic iron industry.
 In 1808, the government of Napoleon approved a plan to replace the burnt down wooden dome of the Halle au Blé granary in Paris with a dome of iron and glass, the "earliest example of metal with glass in a dome".
 The dome was 37 meters in diameter and used 51 cast iron ribs to converge on a wrought iron compression ring 11 meters wide containing a glass and wrought iron skylight.
 The outer surface of the dome was covered with copper, with additional windows cut near the dome's base to admit more light during an 1838 modification.
 Cast-iron domes were particularly popular in France.

 In the United States, an 1815 commission to build the Baltimore Exchange and Custom House was awarded to Benjamin Henry Latrobe and Maximilian Godefroy for their design featuring a prominent central dome.
 The dome design was altered during construction to raise its height to 115 feet by adding a tall drum and work was completed in 1822.
 Signals from an observatory on Federal Hill were received at an observation post in the dome, providing early notice of arriving merchant vessels.
-The building was demolished in 1901-2.
+The building was demolished in 1901–2.

-The Coal Exchange in London, by James Bunning from 1847-1849, included a dome 18 meters wide made from 32 iron ribs cast as single pieces.
+The Coal Exchange in London, by James Bunning from 1847 to 1849, included a dome 18 meters wide made from 32 iron ribs cast as single pieces.
 It was demolished in the early 1960s.